tsa-dom/contents/pages/about.md

 <!---
 <title>All about me and my interests</title>
-    <meta
-      name="description"
-      content="Hi, I'm Tapio Salonen!
-I'm currently studying Computer Science at the University of Helsinki." data-rh="true"
+<description>Hi, I'm Tapio Salonen!
+I'm currently studying Computer Science at the University of Helsinki.</description>
-    />
 --->
 #### Hi, I'm Tapio Salonen!